Casa de las Tortugas

 Jeff Karl Kowalski, "The House of the Governor: A Maya Palace of Uxmal, Yucatan, Mexico", p.
 12

-House of the Turtles at dawn on the summer solstice, June 21, 1995, with Nunnery Quadrangle in background and the tops of the ballcourt alley showing between.
+House of the Turtles (left foreground) at dawn on the summer solstice, June 21, 1995, with Nunnery Quadrangle in background and the tops of the ballcourt alley showing between.
 This photo was taken looking down from Platform 4 of the Governor's Palace.
+The summer solstice dawn lights up the west sides of Turtles & Nunnery